Ceiling vs. Wall Access Doors: Architect’s Guide to the Best Options

 Product Spotlight

-When ceiling access needs to be functional and discreet, the BA-GRG-RC pop-out radius corner - gypsum access panel for ceilings is a strong example of how the right product can meet technical demands and improve the overall look of a space.
+When ceiling access needs to be functional and discreet, the BA-GRG-RC pop-out radius corner - gypsum access panel for ceilings is a strong example.

 Designed for non-rated drywall ceilings in commercial and residential settings, this panel provides reliable maintenance and inspection access without interrupting the ceiling's finish.